jet/equinox/DOCUMENTATION.md

 # DynamoStore

-Fundamentally, document stores share many common traits and applying the concepts of Mechanical Sympathy in optimizing the storage representation and access patterns will thus naturally yield a very similar set of access patterns that work well.
+Fundamentally, document stores share many common traits.
+Thus, applying the concepts of Mechanical Sympathy in optimizing the storage representation and access patterns will naturally yield a shared set of access patterns that work well.
 This is absolutely the case when contrasting CosmosDB and DynamoDB.
 As a result `Equinox.DynamoStore` can and does implement pretty much the same the same feature set, API patterns and [access strategies](#access-strategies) as `Equinox.CosmosStore`.